Deutsch: Anorak / Español: Anorak / Português: Anorak / Français: Anorak / Italiano: Anorak /

 Description

 An Anorak is a type of outerwear that typically features a hood, often with faux fur trim, and a front zipper closure.
 It is usually made from water-resistant or waterproof materials, making it ideal for outdoor activities in inclement weather.
 Anoraks can vary in length, with some hitting at the waist, while others are longer and provide more coverage.
-They are known for their practicality and functionality, with features like multiple pockets and drawstring waistbands for adjustable fits.
+They are known for their practicality and functionality, with features like Multiple pockets and drawstring waistbands for adjustable fits.
 Anoraks can come in a range of colors and patterns, from solid neutrals to bold prints, making them a versatile piece in any wardrobe.

 Application Areas